iv4xr-project/aplib/docs/manual/firstTutorial.md

 ### Computation model

 To first give you a top level intuition on agent programming in `aplib`, let me first explain the idea.
 To do any work, an agent must be given a goal, e.g. to send a number satisfying some non-trivial property to its environment.
-An agent is not a magic box, so it will also require you to supply a _strategy_ for solving a goal.
-A complex strategy can be formulated, but ultimately a strategy will be composed from so-called _actions_.
+An agent is not a magic box, so it will also require you to supply a _tactic_ for solving a goal.
+A complex tactic can be formulated, but ultimately a tactic will be composed from so-called _actions_.

 `Apsl` agents operate in a _tick-based_ mode.
 Every agent has a method called `update()`.
 A 'tick' means that you, or something else, invoke this method, which in turn triggers some behavior from the agent.
 Between two `update()` invocations the agent does not do anything.

-At every tick/update() the agent inspects its (current) strategy to collect actions within the strategy which are executable in the current state.
+At every tick/update() the agent inspects its (current) tactic to collect actions within the tactic which are executable in the current state.
 One will be chosen (randomly, or more intelligently depending on whether you have built-in AI in the agent) and executed.
 This process is repeated every tick, until the goal is solved, or until the agent uses up its computation budget.

 ### Creating an agent, 1st attempt